tweet-sevak/thescriptninja.github.io/_posts/2019-04-16-Add-time-to-a-Jekyll-blog_post.markdown

 ```

 I was soon lost in a myriad of unhelpful blog posts and documentation.
 Finally I gave up searching and relented to the trial-and-error method.
 I changed the output string with different variations after the % sign.
 I won't give each step here, but I finally found the solution.
+It is so easy, I feel dumb.

 ```